gothic-hedge-society/fintech.trading.competition/README.md

     -   **BE CERTAIN TO RECORD YOUR PAPER TRADING ACCOUNT NUMBER, USERNAME AND PASSWORD**.
 This information will display in a yellow box after you submit the form.
+    -   **BE CERTAIN TO USE THE SAME EMAIL THAT YOU USED TO REGISTER FOR THE COMPETITION**.
+We’ll be using your email to join your paper trader to account to your registration info (tradername, school, etc) for the competition so it’s important that these match.
     -   You must complete this step and create a new paper trader even if you already have a paper trading account with IBKR.
 5. Wait.
 It takes about **one business day** for your paper trading